kartik1998/vegeta/README.md

 # Introduction

-Freeza is a go library that regularly takes snapshots of the memory and CPU load of one or more running processes, so as to dynamically build up a profile of their usage of system resources.
+Freeza is a go pkg that regularly takes snapshots of the memory and CPU load of one or more running processes, so as to dynamically build up a profile of their usage of system resources.